frederikheld/render-plantuml-to-wiki-action/README.md

 | WIKI_TOKEN | The token you have created above.
 You can use the token via `${{ secrets.WIKI_TOKEN }}`.
 If you have named it differently, you need to change the name accordingly.
 | INPUT_DIR | Relative path from the root of your _source code repository_ to the _PlantUML_ source files |
 | OUTPUT_DIR | Relative path from the root of your _wiki repo_<sup>1</sup> to the directory you want to have the generated diagrams being placed in
+| OUTPUT_FORMAT | Format for the generated images, One of the formats: PNG, SVG, PDF or EPS

 <sup>1</sup> although the wiki is shown as part of your repository on GitHub, it technically is a separate git repository that you can clone and push changes to.
 Note that this repo has limited capabilities, e.g. missing support for [Git LFS](https://git-lfs.github.com/)!